liaz-stratoscale/strato-aws-examples/terraform/README.md

 These examples show you how to use the Terraform AWS provider with Stratoscale Symphony.

+## !!
+Please notice some examples were converted to terraform 0.12 syntax!!

 ## Before you begin

 Before you can use these Terraform examples, you need to: